 We have read about the dynamics of particle motion before where we discovered that they were capable of undergoing translational motion only, but as we know, rigid bodies can undergo translational as well as rotational motion.
-So, in such cases, both the linear and the angular velocity need to be analyzed.
+So, in such cases, both the linear and the angular velocity need to be analysed.

 In order to simplify these problems, we define the translational and rotational motion of the body separately.
 The rotational motion of the object is referred to as the rotational motion of an object about a fixed axis.
 In the next section, we will discuss the dynamics of rotational motion of an object about a fixed axis.